khuonghuyhieu/testing-builder-app/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 - Note when test:

-* If you click into the item in Editor then double click
+  When you switch back and forth between items in the iframe to rename, remember to delete all content in the input.

 - This is a result
   ![alt text](image.png)